-'Climate change is the greatest global health threat facing the world in the 21st century'

-Lancet Countdown on Health and Climate Change 1
+'Climate change is the greatest global health threat facing the world in the 21st century.'
+Lancet Countdown on Health and Climate Change1

-The effects of rising temperatures, rising sea levels and increased frequency and severity of extreme weather events are already causing a number of direct and indirect health impacts, including through heat exposure, impacts on water and food quality, the distribution of infectious diseases and wider social impacts including economic insecurity, conflict and forced migration.^{2 3 4 5} The FPH recognises this current threat and the way in which it is rapidly escalating, and declared a climate emergency in November 2019.6
+The effects of rising temperatures, rising sea levels and increased frequency and severity of extreme weather events are already causing a number of direct and indirect health impacts, including through heat exposure, impacts on water and food quality, the distribution of infectious diseases and wider social impacts including economic insecurity, conflict and forced migration.^{2 3 4 5} The FPH declared a climate emergency in November 2019, 6 in recognition of both the severity of the threat, and its rapidly escalating nature.

-The evidence is clear - enough is not being done to reduce global greenhouse gas emissions in order to limit warming to less than 1.5C, with clear evidence that rises above this risk catastrophic health, environmental and social impacts.
-Recent estimates suggest that unless we take immediate action then we could expect a temperature rise of around 2.7C by the end of the century.
-Additionally, governments are still not doing enough to prioritise health in their climate commitments, and adaptation is often neglected.
+The evidence is clear - not enough is being done to reduce global greenhouse gas emissions in order to limit warming to less than 1.5°C, with clear evidence that rises above this risk catastrophic health, environmental and social impacts.
+Recent estimates suggest that unless we take immediate action then we could expect a temperature rise of around 2.7°C by the end of the century.7 Additionally, governments are still not doing enough to prioritise health in their climate commitments,8 and adaptation is often neglected.

 Equity and justice are central issues in responding to the climate and health emergency.
-Both within and between countries, those experiencing the greatest impacts from climate change are often those that have contributed the least towards global greenhouse gas emissions.
-In the UK, extreme weather events have a disproportionate impact on vulnerable groups such as older people, people with lower income and marginalised groups, who may live in areas with more pollution, less green space and more prone to flooding, whilst those in privately-rented homes are often more vulnerable than owner-occupiers as they may be less able to prepare for and recover from climate events.
-Mitigation and adaptation strategies can also themselves lead to inequities if not carefully planned and implemented.
-11
+Both within and between countries, those experiencing the greatest impacts from climate change are often those that have contributed the least towards global greenhouse gas emissions.9 In the UK, extreme weather events have a disproportionate impact on vulnerable groups such as older people, people with lower income and marginalised groups, who may live in areas with more pollution, less green space and more prone to flooding, whilst those in privately-rented homes are often more vulnerable than owner-occupiers as they may be less able to prepare for and recover from climate events.10 Mitigation and adaptation strategies can also themselves lead to inequities if not carefully planned and implemented.11